Gauze Left in a Wound

 How Do You Treat An Infected Wound?

-If you have an infected wound, it is usually treated using antibiotics.
+If you have an infected wound, it is usually treated using high-quality antibiotics.
 They are used to treat the infection and stop it from spreading.

 In some cases, an antibiotic cream will be used.
 In other cases, an oral antibiotic may be needed.